 Massecuite consistency measurement is often rather "noisy" due to erratic circulation patterns in vacuum pans.
 It is often desirable to damp the measurement rather heavily to produce a more meaningful record.
-There is a dampening adjustment on the circuit board labeled "Damp".
+There is a dampening adjustment on the circuit board labeled "damp".
 Dampening can be set from 1 to 30 seconds.
-Turning the "Damp" adjustment clockwise increases dampening.
-It should be set to a point that slows down the pen/meter movement when random fluctuations occur, but not enough to retard the indication of actual consistency trends.
+Clockwise increases dampening.
+It should be set to a point that slows down the pen/meter movement when random fluctuations occur but not enough to retard the indication of actual consistency trends.
 It is normal for the indication to move while adjusting the dampening.
-After adjustment, the indication will return back to the correct consistency.
+After adjustment the indication will return back to the correct consistency.